Discernment Counseling: Support for Couples Facing Uncertainty

 Choosing to actively work on the relationship for a defined period, with both partners fully engaged.

-How Discernment Counseling Is Different From Couples Therapy
+Discernment Counseling vs Couples Therapy

 Discernment counseling is: